 The common mission of AECM members is to support small and medium-sized enterprises to get access to finance.
 Credit guarantee schemes are according to the OECD the most widespread instrument to overcome market failure in the area of SME finance.

 In addition to that, guarantee schemes take up a counter-cyclical role in times of economic stress.
-This can be seen by an increase of 25% of the outstanding guarantee volume of AECM members during the financial crisis of the late noughties (see graph 1).
-The number of supported SMEs in this time nearly doubled (see graph 2).
-A similar – if not even more pronounced – effect is expected for the current covid crisis.
-A non-exhaustive list of first indications for such development can be seen under this link.
+This can be seen by an increase of 25% of the outstanding guarantee volume of AECM members during the financial crisis of the late noughties and an even much more pronounced increase of 200% during the covid crisis.
+The number of supported SMEs increased by 80% in 2020 (see graphs below).
+This development is due to the extensive support measures set up by guarantee institutions in cooperation with their respective governments, the European Commission and the EIB Group.
+These bold interventions allowed to prevent a massive insolvency followed by a severe credit crunch.

 Graph 2: Development of the number of supported SMEs in the portfolios of AECM members (in units)

-According to the most recent available data, guarantee institutions in Europe support around three million SMEs.
-Their outstanding guarantee volume is EUR 112 billion (end of 2018).
+According to the most recent available data, guarantee institutions in Europe support almost 5.2 million SMEs.
+Their outstanding guarantee volume is EUR 330 billion (end of 2020).
 These descriptive numbers already suggest that the impact in terms of economic additionality (improvement in the supported firms’ performance in issues such as investment, profitability, etc.) and financial additionality (improving access to credit and reducing its cost) is significant.
 Impact evaluations are undertaken in order to prove this intuition scientifically.

 Guarantee institutions are accountable towards their shareholders and to providers of any kind of counter-guarantee.
 That is why they engage more and more in the evaluation of their impact and this with the aim to demonstrate their positive impact on the economy.
 In some cases these studies are undertaken internally, and in other cases by research institutes, consultancies, universities, governments or industry bodies (associations, chambers, etc.) or in cooperation with such entities.